Cellular bases for algebras with a Jones basic construction: Bases in towers of cellular algebras

-In the examples of interest to us, we will also have {\em uniqueness of the multiplicities} of the cell modules appearing as subquotients of the cell filtrations, and {\em Frobenius reciprocity} connecting the multiplicities in the two types of filtrations.
-We did not include uniqueness of multiplicities and Frobenius reciprocity as requirements in the definition, as they will follow from additional assumptions that we will impose shortly.
-Also, in our examples we will always have $H_0 =R$.
+In the examples of interest to us, we will also have {\em uniqueness of the multiplicities} of the cell modules appearing as subquotients of the cell filtrations, and {\em Frobenius reciprocity} connecting the multiplicities in the two types of filtrations, see \hyperref[corollary: multiplicities in cell filtrations 3]{Corollary~\ref*{corollary: multiplicities in cell filtrations 3}}.

+Only the filtrations of restricted modules $\Res_{H_i}^{H_{i+1}}(\Delta)$ play a role in this section, but the filtrations of induced modules $\Ind_{H_i}^{H_{i+1}}(\Delta)$ also play an essential role in the study of towers of algebras with a Jones basic construction in \hyperref[section: algebras with basic construction]{Sections~\ref*{section: algebras with basic construction}} and \ref{section: applications}.